Words that stir dread and anxiety…

 On the other hand, No Response means you didn’t block them.
 Instead, you let them call, text, or email, and you decide whether or not to respond.
-Those who implement No Response usually stay enmeshed in the hypnotic influence of the Narcissist and are often still stuck in dysfunctional patterns years after the so-called “end” of the relationship.
-Typically, this leads to being a secondary source of supply and/or still being miserable five and ten years (or more) down the road.
+Those who implement No Response usually stay enmeshed in the hypnotic influence of the narcissist and are often still stuck in dysfunctional patterns years after the so-called “end” of the relationship.
+Typically, this leads to being a secondary source of supply and still being miserable five and ten years down the road.

 4. Stay off the internet and engage in healing practices instead

-By the time one has determined they are with a Narcissist, they’ve typically done tons of research and conversed on numerous forums.
+By the time one has determined they are with a narcissist, they’ve typically done tons of research and conversed on numerous forums.
 Education and venting are important, but when it’s time for No Contact, it’s best to take a hiatus from the internet, unless you are researching ways to heal.
-Resist the urge to visit Narc-land because the more you read about (and think about) your Ex’s disorder, the harder it is to turn the focus onto your healing.
+Resist the urge to visit Narc-land because the more you read about (and think about) the narcissist’s disorder, the harder it is to turn the focus onto your healing.